 The poet zooms back in the next lines, speaking about her poem, this country, and how it belongs to people like Jesus and Rosa.
-It belongs to the “poor” and the “Muslin, the Jew.”
-The poet lists out numerous other destinations such as “the trans” and “the ally” in order to paint a broad picture of what America is and should be.
+It belongs to the “poor” and the “Muslim, the Jew.”
+The poet lists out numerous other destinations, such as “the trans” and “the ally,” in order to paint a broad picture of what America is and should be.

 Tyrants fear the poet.

 bringing with it